ibm-cloud-docs/EventStreams/eventstreams143.md

 Because the {{site.data.keyword.messagehub}} Standard plan is deprecated from xx xxxx 2019, {{site.data.keyword.messagehub}} instances created using the Standard plan need to be updated to one of the other {{site.data.keyword.messagehub}} plans.
 {: shortdesc}

-## Sample scenario: Migrate from the Standard plan to the Standard V2 plan
+## Sample scenario: Migrate from the Standard plan to the Standard+ plan

 ## Supported plan migrations